Company Logo - Home Link

 8. See a Miniature San Francisco

-You can see an immense miniature model of San Francisco Bay at the Bay Model Visitor Center.
+You can see an immense miniature model of the San Francisco Bay area at the Bay Model Visitor Center.
 Admission is free.

 The center is open Tuesday-Saturday from 9 am-4 pm.
 Note that their hours are seasonal so be sure to double-check the Center's website for hours and days when you can visit.